ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 -   0 — `Replicated*MergeTree`-engine tables merge data parts at the replica.
--   1 — `Replicated*MergeTree`-engine tables don’t merge data parts at the replica.
+-   1 — `Replicated*MergeTree`-engine tables do not merge data parts at the replica.
 The tables download merged data parts from other replicas.

 Default value: 0.